 Accounts receivable consist of trade accounts receivable associated with the sale of electricity and are stated at cost.
-The Agency primarily sells to the Participants in the project and high quality utilities and accordingly, management does not believe an allowance for doubtful accounts is required.
+The Agency primarily sells to the Participants in the project and high quality utilities and accordingly, based on past collection history, management does not believe an allowance for doubtful accounts is required.